alexbulintis/twilio-bulk-sms-electron/README.md

 * stores SID, token, phone number in local storage
 * can import/export config to share with team members
 * can import lists of phone numbers
-* build with Svelte & Electron
+* built with Svelte & Electron

 **Please only send messages to people who have explicitly agreed to receive messages from you.**